 Adhesion: ASTM D 4541, ASTM C 1521

 Structural: ASTM E 330

 BET of the air barrier quantifies the leakage rates and water infiltration locations at standard pressures and is either a regulatory or project specification requirement.
 Test areas can range from single windows, rooms, or multi-story buildings.

 The Building Envelope Testing process is accomplished by using calibrated door fans, calibrated water spray racks, standalone sensors, and other equipment.
-The fans are frequently referred to as blower door equipment, which create a pressure differential between the interior and exterior of a space.
 Specific conditions and criteria are set per ASTM, to ensure repeatability of the results and meet requirements.